allenai/objathor/README.md

 export OPENAI_API_KEY=[Your key]
 ```

-If we're planning to annotate objects for which we don't have pre-generated
+If you're planning to annotate objects for which we don't have pre-generated
 views in S3 (see an example under [Annotation](#annotation) below), we also need to install blender either as an extra (as shown above) or as an application:

 ### Blender install instructions